lancercat/OSOCR-News/README.md

 # OSOCR-News
+## 18th, Apr, 2024
+OAPR released.
+Note it is still built with the first generation framework.
+The NG framework starts with Moose.

 ## 12th, Apr, 2024
 We started to tidy up and will release the first version of the NG-framework (likely before May).